Domestic gold price

 Gold prices fell in the US.
 (Photo: Kitco)

-The US Dollar Index (DXY) measures the greenback's movements against six major currencies (EUR, JPY, GBP, CAD, SEK, CHF) and rose to 104.37 points.
+The US Dollar Index (DXY) measures the greenback's fluctuations against six major currencies (EUR, JPY, GBP, CAD, SEK, CHF) increased at 104.37 points.

 The yield on the benchmark 10-year US Treasury note is at 4.079%, up significantly from last Friday.

-Investors will be looking ahead to January's services PMI this week.
+Investors will be watching the January services PMI this week.
 The Labor Department will release its weekly report on initial jobless claims on Thursday (February 8).

 In addition, concerns about rising tensions in the Middle East appear to remain after the US began retaliatory strikes against militants who have caused tensions in the Red Sea.

 Colin Cieszynski, chief market strategist at SIA Wealth Management, said gold prices will fall as the dollar strengthens.
-For gold to rise, it needs an external catalyst such as political, war or banking issues.
+Gold will need an external catalyst such as political, war or banking issues to rise.

 Everett Millman, chief market analyst at Gainesville Coins, predicts gold prices will stay flat or below $2,000 an ounce if there is a sell-off.